 The Office may recommend to the contracting agency certified business enterprises that can be solicited directly to submit bids.

-- ♦ 28▲48.
-Contracts of \$50,000 or more. - (a) In general.
+§ 28-48.
+Contracts of \$50,000 or more.

 The following standards and procedures apply to every contract for which the estimated cost is \$50,000 or more.